BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 * **Inspiring Heraldry**

 The range of all Good banners is increased by 3".

-**PARTICIPANTS**

-**Good:** Prince Imrahil of Dol Amroth; Éomer, Marshal of the Riddermark; Captain of Dol Amroth; Captain of Rohan with shield; 12 Knights of Dol Amroth: 1 with banner; 13 Warriors of Rohan: 4 with shield, 4 with throwing spears, 4 with bow, 1 with banner.

-**Evil:** 2 Morannon Orc Captains with shield; 2 Easterling Captains with shield; 24 Morannon Orcs: 6 with shield, 6 with spear, 6 with shield & spear, 6 with no additional wargear; 20 Easterling Warriors: 8 with shield, 8 with bow, 4 with pike & shield.

 **Designer's Notes:** *To play this Scenario alongside The Black Gate: The Left Hill, place the two boards so that the southern board edge from The Black Gate: The Left Hill lines up with the northern board edge of The Black Gate: The Right Hill.
 This will form one 2'x4' board for the game to be played on.
 Models must deploy on the board section that they would normally deploy on, but after that they may move anywhere on the whole board if able.
 In terms of working out who has won the Scenario overall, treat them as two separate Scenarios (in which case it is a good idea to mark out which Morannon Orcs belong to which Scenario).
 If the Good side wins both Scenarios, then the Good player is the overall winner.
 If the Evil player wins both Scenarios, then the Evil player is the winner.
 If both sides win one Scenario each, the game is a draw.*